nilsonmolina/react-basics/complete-guide/README.md

 ```

 We'll of course dive into the difference throughout this course, you can
-already note that you should use 1) as often as possible though.
+already note that you should **_use functional components as often as possible_** though.
 It's the
-best-practice.
+best-practice and it's better because they do NOT handle state management, making it easier to debug your app.

 ## Props